pkp/pkp-docs/dev/documentation/en/architecture-entities.md

 Any validation rules will be applied to each locale value in the set.

-> **Data described as an object in json-schema is expected to be an associative array in PHP, not a PHP object.**
+> Data described as an object in json-schema is expected to be an associative array in PHP, not a PHP object.
+{:.warning}

 ### App properties